jovnc/app/README.md

-# app
+# Git-Mastery CLI App

-Git-Mastery CLI to centralize and perform key operations of adapters
+Git-Mastery CLI to centralize and perform key operations of adapters.

 ## OS support